hypermedia-app/hypertest/docs/dsl/core/property.md

 * Property steps are valid where representation is the context.
 * Property steps are not valid on top level.

+## Remarks

+If multiple valus are found for a property, the step will succeed if any one matches the expectation(s) and fail only if all values don't.

 ## Usage

 ### Strict property check